mreza12/todo_list/README.rst

-This is a small todo list manager application written with python and can be run via docker or without docker
+This is a simple todo list manager application written with python and can be run via docker or without docker

 Build and run
 --------------